After School Program

 Science

-In our science extended care enrichment program, Ms. Melissa strives to offer children meaningful scientific experiences that allow them to construct their own knowledge about natural phenomena.
-She focuses on creating a science curriculum that is playful, hands-on and takes place in all areas of the classroom.
+In our science extended care enrichment program, We strive to offer children meaningful scientific experiences that allow them to construct their own knowledge about natural phenomena.
+We focus on creating a science curriculum that is playful, hands-on and takes place in all areas of the classroom.
 Children’s scientific discoveries can take place in any area of the classroom at any time.
 For example, in the building center as they figure out how to make their tower even higher or in the art area as they explore the properties of glue.
-She encourages the children to make predictions about what will happen if they put white flowers in green water, and in the writing center as they record their observations about their pea plants in their journals.
+We encourage the children to make predictions about what will happen if they put white flowers in green water, and in the writing center as they record their observations about their pea plants in their journals.

 Art is so much more than just the application of paint, markers, or crayons on a canvas.
 The realm of creative arts encompasses a variety of activities that wholeheartedly capture and stimulate children's boundless imagination and creativity.
-Our creative arts program, led my Ms. Victoria, provides a rich tapestry through which children can explore and express themselves across all facets of their development—be it cognitive, language, social, emotional, or physical.
+Our creative arts program provides a rich tapestry through which children can explore and express themselves across all facets of their development—be it cognitive, language, social, emotional, or physical.

 The arts provide each child with another vehicle and organizing framework to express ideas and feelings.
 Visual arts stimulate children to use words, manipulate tools and media and solve problems in ways that simultaneously convey meaning and are aesthetically pleasing.